ibsamsky/xsra/README.md

 # Write all records to stdout but only use 4 threads and compress the output (bgzip)
 xsra <ACCESSION>.sra -T4 -cb

+# Write only the first 100 spots to stdout
+xsra <ACCESSION>.sra -l 100
 ```

 ## Installation